Unless you’re a professional writer or editor, you probably read the title of this article and started envisaging a cash till.

 - Active voice

 The New York Times, ‘A Rhode Islander Reconciles Herself to Calamari’:

 “‘My new home state of Rhode Island is trending over calamari and I have never been more hungry and confused at the same time,’ tweeted one Rhode Islander.
 ‘It should be the clam cake comeback state,’ I told my friend.
 Never heard of clam cakes?
 That’s because our savory fritters dotted with our iconic chopped quahogs are utterly unique to the Ocean State.”

 Casual register is typically used while texting or writing to someone you know well.
 It will probably feature lots of slang, abbreviations, colloquialisms, and sentence fragments.
 In my experience, casual writing often correlates very closely with how someone speaks.
 You’ll rarely use a casual register in a professional context, unless you’re writing social media captions that use a deliberately relaxed brand voice.

 - Social media

 Hungry Facebook user:

-Most marketers either use neutral or informal registers; if you write annual reports, memorandums, prospecti or other business documents, you’ll probably also write in a formal register.
+Most marketing uses either neutral or informal registers; if you write annual reports, memorandums, prospectuses, or other business documents, you’ll probably also write in a formal register.

 Got a question about written language registers?
 Drop a comment or email me at email@example.com.